guntasrikanth/Data_Analyst_Portfolio/Projects/Power BI Projects/Atliq Hospitality Project/README.md

 Link to the _[Interactive Dashboard](https://app.powerbi.com/view?r=eyJrIjoiNzBhYTNiNDEtNDdjYS00NGU1LTkwYzYtZWJlMmY0NjI5NmZjIiwidCI6ImM2ZTU0OWIzLTVmNDUtNDAzMi1hYWU5LWQ0MjQ0ZGM1YjJjNCJ9)_

+## 📊 Project Overview
+This **Power** BI-driven **Hospitality Insights Dashboard** is designed to provide comprehensive analytics for the hospitality industry.
+It enables stakeholders to track key performance metrics such as **revenue trends, occupancy rates, and booking platform efficiency,** offering valuable insights to support strategic decision-making.
+By visualizing data in an intuitive and interactive format, the dashboard helps businesses optimize operations, enhance profitability, and respond proactively to market dynamics.
+Its user-friendly interface ensures seamless exploration of hospitality metrics for data-driven growth.

 ## 🎯Problem statement

 AtliQ Grands owns multiple five-star hotels across India.
 They have been in the hospitality industry for the past 20 years.
 Due to strategic moves from other competitors and ineffective decision-making in management, AtliQ Grands are losing its market share and revenue in the luxury/business hotels category.
 As a strategic move, the managing director of AtliQ Grands wanted to incorporate “Business and Data Intelligence” to regain their market share and revenue.
 However, they do not have an in-house data analytics team to provide them with these insights.